-This pCR introduces a key issue related to the source for DM for a target user in a group call in an interconnection scenario.
+This pCR introduces scenarios and a key issue related to the source MC system for DM for a target user in a group call in an interconnection scenario.
 The text originates from TR 23.784, but has been enhanced as required.

 2. Reason for Change